wk-cof/games/README.md

   kit
 ```

 Each app imports `@emoji-minis/kit`, has its own strict tsconfig extending the root `tsconfig.base.json`, and can run independently with `pnpm -C apps/<name> dev`.
+The `home` app renders the landing page that links to all games.

 ## Commands
 - `pnpm install` – install workspace dependencies